JonasBr68/CloudCraic.Hosting.BackgroundQueue/README.md

       });
 }
 ```
-> This setups DalSoft.Hosting.BackgroundQueue using .NET Core's DI container.
+> This setups CloudCraic.Hosting.BackgroundQueue using .NET Core's DI container.
 If your using a different DI container you need to register BackgroundQueue and BackgroundQueueService as singletons.

 **maxConcurrentCount (optional)**
 maxConcurrentCount is the number of Tasks allowed to run in the background concurrently. maxConcurrentCount defaults to 1.